lteacher/simple-fxtrade/README.md

 - `apiKey` - Default: env variable `OANDA_API_KEY`.
 Sets the `Authorization` header key.
 Best practice would be to use some config or env management package to set this and never pass the value.
 But you can if you want.

-- `live` - Default: false.
+- `live` - Default: `false`.
 This affects the endpoint url.
 If set to true the host is `fxtrade.oanda.com`, when false its `fxpractice.oanda.com`

-- `accountId` - Default: not set.
+- `accountId` - Default: `not set`.
 If you know the accountId you could set it here.
 Most endpoints need the accountId set

-- `throwHttpErrors` translates directly to the [`request-promise`][request-promise] package options `simple` and `resolveWithFullResponse`.
-How this relates is that when true, error http codes will return as a rejection and successful responses only resolve the `body` of the response.
-If false, all responses resolve and the response has all of the `httpResponse` properties, such as `statusCode`
+- `fullResponse` - Default: `false`.
+When this not set to true, you get a short form response for all requests like the following:

+    ```json5
+{
+    status: 200,
+    headers: {}, // Some headers
+    candles: []  // The relevant payload that you would expect
+}
+    ```

+    if the `fullResponse` is set to true then you get a full [`axios`](https://github.com/mzabriskie/axios) response.

 If you are messing around on a demo account, with the `OANDA_API_KEY` set, then you may never need to use `configure`.
 Instead you can just use `setAccount`, in fact for most of the endpoints you must set the account before hand.
 Heres what it might look like if you maybe know the id.